jeremiahsnapp/dev-lxc/README.md

 Uncomment the Analytics server section in `dev-lxc.yml` if you want it to be built.

-#### List Base Containers
+#### List Images

-List of base containers used for each server.
+List of images used for each server.

-    dev-lxc list_base_containers
+    dev-lxc list_images

 #### Start cluster

 Starting the cluster the first time takes awhile since it has a lot to build.

-The tool automatically creates snapshot clones at appropriate times so future creation of the cluster's servers is very quick.
+The tool automatically creates images at appropriate times so future creation of the cluster's servers is very quick.

 	dev-lxc up